 - Feline herpes: This is from cats that are infected, and stress can cause a flare-up.
 Treatment is mostly just controlling the symptoms, and it isn’t contagious when it comes to humans

-- Feline calicivirus: this is very contagious between cats, and ulcers in the mouth are a common symptom, but it can lead to pneumonia if not treated
+- Feline calicivirus: this is very contagious among cats, and ulcers in the mouth are a common symptom, but it can lead to pneumonia if not treated

-Other respiratory problems do happen if you notice them sneezing a lot, for example, one with feline herpes might also contact a bacterial infection as well.
-If you bring it into the vet, get some antibiotics, and take care of the cat, then they’ll be fine.
+Other respiratory problems do happen if you notice them sneezing a lot, for example, one with feline herpes might also contract a bacterial infection as well.
+If you bring it to the vet, get some antibiotics, and take care of the cat, then they’ll be fine.

-However, you should also watch out for feline immunodeficiency virus, which does develop in a slow manner, but it does leave the system very compromised, and it can also lead to feline leukemia, which is a fatal infection in many cases.
+However, you should also watch out for the feline immunodeficiency virus, which does develop gradually, but leaves the system very compromised, and it can also lead to feline leukemia, which is a fatal infection in many cases.
 Cats can even develop chlamydia, so if you hear the sound of sneezing constantly, take the little guy in.